 Step 2: Select models

-Review which model you want to use.
+Review which models you want to use.

 Step 3: Run the notebook